-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2018

 Basis Risk: By entering into swaps based upon the 30 day LIBOR rate of interest, the City has undertaken basis risk associated with a change in tax rates and structure.
-While the average relationship between Securities Industry and Financial Markets Association (SIFMA) (tax-exempt) and LIBOR (taxable) interest rates has been 67% over time, this relationship may not always apply.
+While the average relationship between Securities Industry and Financial Markets Association (SIFMA) (tax-exempt) and LIBOR (taxable) interest rates has been 67.0% over time, this relationship may not always apply.
 If the payments received from the counterparties are less than the amount paid on the variable rate bonds, the Water System must make up the difference in addition to paying the fixed rate resulting from the swap.
-As a result of the turmoil in the financial markets beginning in 2008, the SIFMA/LIBOR ratio has been both significantly higher and lower than 67% for large periods of time.
-In addition, a reduction in federal income tax rates might increase the percentage relationship between SIFMA and LIBOR and may potentially increase the cost of the financing.
+As a result of the turmoil in the financial markets beginning in 2008, the SIFMA/LIBOR ratio has been both significantly higher and lower than 67.0% for large periods of time.
+In addition, a reduction in federal income tax rates, such as the one recently enacted, might increase the percentage relationship between SIFMA and LIBOR and may potentially increase the cost of the financing.